jlam323/Restaurant-Rewards/README.md

-# Tribe
+# Rewards System
 Start-up project to create a rewards system app for customers and restaurant owners.
+App named removed for privacy.